-This type of mob mentality often takes place with Wikipedia articles.
+This type of mob mentality often takes place with Wikipedia pages.
 A few editors get together and have a similar personal point of view on an article.

 When you try to change something based on a reliable source, it gets reverted for whatever reason they decided.
 If there isn’t a valid policy reason, it often comes down to an “I don’t like it” argument.
-All of the mob agree and you are out of luck regardless of what you do.
+The mob will agree with each other within, and you are out of luck regardless of what you do.

 Unblockable Editors and Civility

 Now that you see how editors can get away with violating guidelines for their own benefit, you should also expect an issue with civility.
-You will come across editors who accuse you of having a conflict of interest or being a “newbie” because they don’t want to address the actual content issue you brought up.
+You will come across editors who accuse you of having a conflict of interest or being a “newbie” because they don’t want to address the actual content issue.

 There is no way around this.
 Wikipedia editors act superior and want you to know that they are in charge.
 It’s the same as the mob mentality described above and God forbid you challenge their authority.